mediachain/apps/museums/README.md

 To see how to publish a dataset that is in a different format from MoMA's (scattered across multiple files), check out [Ingesting Cooper-Hewitt](https://github.com/mediachain/apps/blob/master/museums/cooper-hewitt.md).

+Or, to see an example of crawling a museum's web API, check out the [Brooklyn Museum](https://github.com/Pyython/brooklyn-museum-mediachain) ingestion guide by [@pyython](https://github.com/Pyython).

 If you'd like to share the steps you took to publish your favorite museum's data for others to learn from, feel free to submit a PR!

 ## Dataset checklist